Jurickson Profar Player Props: Rockies vs. Angels

-On Saturday, Jurickson Profar (on the back of going 2-for-4 with a home run and an RBI) and the Colorado Rockies face the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
-First pitch is at 9:10 PM ET.
+After going 0-for-3 in his most recent game, Jurickson Profar and the Colorado Rockies take on the Los Angeles Angels (who will hand the ball to Tyler Anderson) at 3:10 PM ET on Sunday.

-He hit a home run while going 2-for-4 in his most recent game against the Angels.
+He had a hitless performance in his previous game (0-for-3) against the Angels.

 Jurickson Profar Game Info & Props vs. the Angels